cronvel/rest-query/doc/hooks.md

 The hook is a function of the form: `function( hookContext , callback )`, where:

-* hookContext `Object` an object containing various information on the current request to be processed, usually having those common properties:

-	* app `Object` instance of `restQuery.App`
+* hookContext `Object` this object is currently empty

 * callback `Function(error)` this is the completion callback, the current restQuery stage will wait for the hook to trigger its callback to continue, however if the hook call its callback with an error, the restQuery app will be aborted.